OracularIS/smartdevops/docs/setupguide/issuemain/creating.md

        ondblclick="this.style.height='200px'; this.style.cursor='zoom-in';">
       </div>

+2. To create a new issue, click on **New**, then enter the **User ID**   and **Issue ID**.

+    Select the appropriate Status Code.
+The following status options are available via dropdown:
+    - Active
+    - Inactive
+    - Complete

-2. To create a new issue assignment, click on New, then enter the User ID and Issue ID.
-Select the appropriate Status Code—Active, Inactive, or Complete.
-Please note that tracking is only performed for issues marked as Active.
+    Please note that tracking is only performed for issues marked as **Active**.
 Add a brief Issue Description and click Save to complete the assignment.

     <div style="text-align: left;">
      <img src="./assets/image2.png"
        alt="undirectedmenu"